MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ### Getting the latest Insider Preview build of the MSIX Packaging Tool

-If you have opted into our [Insider Program](insider-program.md), make sure you have the correct version of the MSIX Packaging Tool:
+If you have opted in to our [Insider Program](insider-program.md), make sure you have the correct version of the MSIX Packaging Tool:

 - Go [here](insider-program.md#current-insider-preview-build) to determine the latest Insider Preview version, and confirm you have that version of the MSIX Packaging Tool installed.
 - Manually update the MSIX Packaging tool through the Microsoft Store on your development computer.
 If this option if available to you, open the Store, go to **Downloads and updates**, and click **Get updates**.